ericcawthon/us-state-abbr-anagrams/README.md

 ## The Challenge

 I heard a puzzle challenge on the radio to find a common eight-letter word spelled from the US state postal abbreviations of states that can be driven between.
-For more details, see the **This week's challenge** section of the relevant [Sunday Puzzle](https://www.npr.org/2021/01/31/962412357/sunday-puzzle-game-of-words) page.
+For more details, see the **This week's challenge** section of the January 31st, 2021 [Sunday Puzzle](https://www.npr.org/2021/01/31/962412357/sunday-puzzle-game-of-words) page.

-It sounded like an interested problem that could easily be sovled with computer science, so I decided to give it a try.
+It sounded like an interesting problem that could easily be sovled with computer science, so I decided to give it a try.

 ## Preparing Data

-First, I pulled up a [simple map of the United States](https://www.google.com/maps/place/United+States) that showed state boundaries.
-I went state by state, creating a list of adjacent states and maing a list of their abbreviations.
+First, I pulled up a [map of the United States](https://www.google.com/maps/place/United+States) that showed state boundaries.
+I went state by state, creating a list of adjacent states and making a list of their abbreviations.

 The resulting file can be found [here](https://github.com/ericcawthon/us-state-abbr-anagrams/blob/main/Data/state_connections.xlsx).